Floor & Decor

 Bullish

-- Positive Free Cash Flow Supports Strategy: The company generated $64.1 million in TTM free cash flow, providing internal funding flexibility for its store expansion plan despite the downturn.
-This operational resilience, coupled with a manageable debt-to-equity ratio of 1.51, reduces near-term liquidity risk.
+- Strong Positive Free Cash Flow Generation: The company generated $64.1 million in TTM free cash flow, providing financial flexibility to navigate the cyclical downturn.
+This cash flow supports its store expansion strategy and provides a buffer against its leveraged balance sheet with a debt-to-equity ratio of 1.51.

 Bearish